s-nakaoka/choreonoid-doc/en/simulation/interaction.rst

 How to Operate
 ------------------

-Interactive operations are performed on Scene View.
+Interactive operations are performed on the scene view.
 In case:

 * Simulation is ongoing;
-* Scene View is in edit mode;
+* Scene view is in edit mode;

 The following operations are enabled.